PH logs 6.5M tourists, balikbayans; earns P694B in 2025

-MANILA – The Philippines recorded 6.4 million foreign visitors and returning overseas Filipinos in 2025, generating an estimated PHP694 billion in tourism receipts, the Department of Tourism (DOT) said Tuesday.
+THE Philippines recorded 6.4 million foreign visitors and returning overseas Filipinos in 2025, generating an estimated P694 billion in tourism receipts, the Department of Tourism (DOT) said Tuesday, Jan.
+20, 2026.

 Citing Bureau of Immigration data, the DOT said 5,940,975 were foreign visitors, including cruise passengers and categories not fully captured in eTravel.